ank-PhD/RNA_seq_analysis/week_1/questions.md

 - how to extract strand directions from the pileup format?
+    => Use sam record instead of pileup or look at the genes directly => plane sweep algorithm to keep track of the alignement mapping

-- I chopped 70 bp on each side before calculating the coverage in order to account for the decreased probability of sequencing the ends of reads
+- I chopped 70 bp on each side before calculating the coverage in order to account for the decreased probability of sequencing the ends of reads => see cufflinks

 - instead of the rpkm I used a "normalized coverage depth" followed by the quintile normalization to make sure timepoints were comparable between them